matthewvcarey1/rangesum/README.md

 ## Assumptions

-I have assumed that all the ranges are indeed series of integers.
+I have assumed that all the ranges are indeed series of adjacent integers.